swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     $ git commit -m "added some content to the report"
     $ git push origin report

-So now the home machine is synced against the repository that's on the server.
+So now the home machine is synced with the repository that's on the server.
 Any time you're doing work, as long as you **commit and push** the work you're doing, it will be available to you anywhere you have access to the internet.
 In fact, you don't even **need** access to the internet.
 Once your